Distributive laws for Lawvere theories: Monads in profunctors

 \section{Monads in profunctors}

 In this section we give the most straightforward but perhaps least intuitive definition of distributive laws for \lts.
-We use the bicategory \Prof\ of profunctors and simply observe that all \lts\ are monads on $\F\op$ in \Prof\ (though not all monads on $\F\op$ are \lts).
+We start to make use of the notion of a monad \emph{in} a bicategory.
+We use the bicategory \Prof\ of profunctors, and simply observe that all \lts\ are monads on $\F\op$ in \Prof\ (though not all monads on $\F\op$ are \lts); this result and those leading up to it are standard.
 We can thus simply look at \dls\ between these monads.
 It is not immediately obvious why this should be the right definition and we will defer this justification to the last section.

 First we set our notational conventions.

 \begin{mydefinition} We write \Prof\ for the bicategory given as follows.

 \begin{itemize} \item 0-cells are small categories, \item a 1-cell $\C \pmap{F} \D$ is a functor $\D\op \times \C \stra \Set$, \item 2-cells are natural transformations. \end{itemize}